L-P/goof/API.md

 `:id` is a calendar name.

 ### Query parameters
+  * `start`: optional string, date eg. "2006-01-02"
-  * `range`: optional string, two dates separated by a comma (eg.
+  * `end`: optional string, date eg. "2006-02-30"
-    "2006-01-02,2006-02-30").

 One of the two dates can be omitted.
 An empty range will return all events.

 ### Response
 ```json